-B. Self-Regulatory Organization's Statement on Burden on Competition
+(B) Self-Regulatory Organization's Statement on Burden on Competition

-Section 6(b)(8) of the Act 57 require [sic] that the Exchange's rules not impose any burden on competition that is not necessary or appropriate.
-The Exchange does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-The Exchange notes that the proposed rule change implements provisions of the CAT NMS Plan approved by the Commission, and is designed to assist the Exchange in meeting its regulatory obligations pursuant to the Plan.
-Similarly, all national securities exchanges and FINRA are proposing a similar proposed fee change to implement the requirements of the CAT NMS Plan.
-Therefore, this is not a competitive fee filing and, therefore, it does not raise competition issues between and among the exchanges and structured to impose comparable fees on similarly situated CAT Reporters, and lessen the impact on smaller CAT Reporters.
+Section 6(b)(8) of the Act require that SRO rules not impose any burden on competition that is not necessary or appropriate.
+Bats does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
+Bats notes that the proposed rule change implements provisions of the CAT NMS Plan approved by the Commission, and is designed to assist Bats in meeting its regulatory obligations pursuant to the Plan.
+Similarly, all national securities exchanges and FINRA are proposing this proposed fee schedule to implement the requirements of the CAT NMS Plan.
+Therefore, this is not a competitive fee filing and, therefore, it does not raise competition issues between and among the exchanges and FINRA.

+Moreover, as previously described, Bats believes that the proposed rule change fairly and equitably allocates costs among CAT Reporters.
+In particular, the proposed fee schedule is structured to impose comparable fees on similarly situated CAT Reporters, and lessen the impact on smaller CAT Reporters.
 CAT Reporters with similar levels of CAT activity will pay similar fees.
 For example, Industry Members (other than Execution Venue ATSs) with higher levels of message traffic will pay higher fees, and those with lower levels of message traffic will pay lower fees.
 Similarly, Execution Venue ATSs and other Execution Venues with larger market share will pay higher fees, and those with lower levels of market share will pay lower fees.
 Therefore, given that there is generally a relationship between message traffic and market share to the CAT Reporter's size, smaller CAT Reporters generally pay less than larger CAT Reporters.
-Accordingly, the Exchange does not believe that the CAT Fees would have a disproportionate effect on smaller or larger CAT Reporters.
+Accordingly, Bats does not believe that the CAT Fees would have a disproportionate effect on smaller or larger CAT Reporters.
 In addition, ATSs and exchanges will pay the same fees based on market share.
-Therefore, the Exchange does not believe that the fees will impose any burden on the competition between ATSs and exchanges.
-Accordingly, the Exchange believes that the proposed fees will minimize the potential for adverse effects on competition between CAT Reporters in the market.
+Therefore, Bats does not believe that the fees will impose any burden on the competition between ATSs and exchanges.
+Accordingly, Bats believes that the proposed fees will minimize the potential for adverse effects on competition between CAT Reporters in the market.